Influential Women in Sociology From the Last 10 Years

 Czarina Saloma

-Czarina Aya-ay Saloma-Akpedonu is a Filipino sociologist who is a professor in the department of sociology and anthropology at Ateneo de Manila University.
+Czarina Aya-ay Saloma-Akpedonu is a Filipino sociologist who is the current dean of the School of Social Sciences at Ateneo de Manila University.
 Education Saloma-Akpedonu has a bachelor’s degree from the University of the Philippines Diliman, a master’s degree from Peking University in China, and a doctorate from Bielefeld University in Germany.

 23. #23